alek0991/iSAFE/ReadMe.md

 - ```pandas``` version 0.18.0 or above
 2. [bcftools](https://nodejs.org/) version 1.4.1
 - Please follow the [bcftools installation guideline](http://www.htslib.org/download/), Because iSAFE assumes that bcftools binary file
 - iSAFE assumes the bcftools binary file is installed to a bin subdirectory that is added to your $PATH.
+Otherwise, you have to change the bcftools variable in ```./src/bcftools.py```.